solidarychain/solidarychain-development-monorepo/DEBUG.md

 1. to change chaincode while debug, use `dist/**/*.js` file versions
 2. if change are made in `chaincode-solidary-chain-chaincode/**/*.ts` source code while debugging, don't forget to apply the same changes on `packages/**/*.ts`
-3. if have prpblems with debug, remove chaincode dir, I lost a few hours to figure out that the problem is in a sort of error, check error
+3. if have problems with debug, remove chaincode dir, I lost a **few hours** to figure out that the problem is in a sort of error, check error

 ## MODE1: Start in debug chaincode

 to start debug and develop chaincode always follow this steps to prevent some hard times put debugger working......

-### 1. restart network manually, without `restartEnv.sh` script, and without deploying chaincode, on network, we use debug mode environment, that does not lift any container
+### 1. restart network manually with npm run env:restart

+...without `restartEnv.sh` script, and without deploying chaincode, on network, we use debug mode environment, that does not lift any container, else it won't work

 ```shell
 # restart hyperledger network